html5lib/html5lib-python/README.rst

       lxml_etree_document = html5lib.parse(f, treebuilder="lxml")

-When using with ``urllib2`` (Python 2), the charset from HTTP should be pass into html5lib as follows:
+When using with ``urllib2`` (Python 2), the charset from HTTP should be pass into html5lib as follows:-

 .. code-block:: python